input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/conditions.md

       "user": []
     },
     "update": {
-      "description": "Updates are allowed by the original author and from the 'collaborators' metadata field of the previous submitted document's version.", "type": "author"
+      "description": "Only the original author can update and sign a new version of documents.", "type": "author"
     }
   },